Ford: Electric vehicles to be 40% of global sales by 2030

 DETROIT -- Ford expects 40% of its global sales to be battery-electric vehicles by 2030 as it adds billions to what it's spending to develop them.

-Ahead of a presentation to Wall Street on Wednesday, the automaker says it will add about $8 billion to its EV development spending from this year to 2025.
+The automaker says in a presentation for investors Wednesday that it will add about $8 billion to its EV development spending from this year to 2025.
 That would bring the total to nearly $20 billion as Ford begins to develop and build batteries in a joint venture with SK Innovation of Korea.

+“Today is show, not tell time, for the Ford team,” CEO Jim Farley said at the start of the presentation.

+Wall Street liked what it heard and shares surged more than 8% to levels not seen in about five years.

 The company also announced it would create a separate business called Ford Pro that will focus on commercial and government fleet buyers.
 It also expects to have about 1 million vehicles capable of getting over-the-internet software updates by the end of this year.
 Ford says it will have more vehicles capable of this than Tesla by July of 2022.